paazmaya/naginata.fi/README.md

 The main reason for this website and this GitHub project is to learn to use the given technologies and to promote the martial art.

-The domain, `naginata.fi` is privately registered to Jukka Paasonen.
+The domain `naginata.fi` is privately registered to Jukka Paasonen.

+Mari Paasonen has been kind enough to provide the Japanese translations for the content.

-Leena Lecklin was kind enough to draw the `naginata-bogu-chudan-artwork-lecklin.png` picture used in _Atarashii Naginata_ page.
+Leena Lecklin was kind enough to draw the `naginata-bogu-chudan-artwork-lecklin.png` picture used in the _Atarashii Naginata_ page.

 Contributors are welcome.